-In Figure 1 below, one of the fundamental principles of Blockchain—the actual "chain of blocks"—can be observed.
-Each block is a logical structure that stores information about transactions, documents, or data (depending on the purpose).
-Blocks contain an identifier called a "hash," which is in fact an alphanumeric string generated as the result of applying an encryption algorithm (such as SHA-256 or MD5) to a given input text.
-For example, the complete date or timestamp of the block’s registration, the first and last ten words of the text to be recorded, or any other element intended for registration may serve as input.
-The hash acts as the block’s unique key, ensuring no two hashes are identical within the entire system.
-It also serves as a security mechanism, guaranteeing the integrity of the data stored within the block.
-This is because any modification made to the block’s content after its creation would result in a change to the hash code.
-Consequently, the original hash no longer matches the modified content, thereby enabling detection of any unauthorized alteration.
+In Figure 1 below, one of the fundamental principles of Blockchain—the actual chain of blocks—is illustrated.
+Each block is a logical structure that stores information such as transactions, documents, or data (depending on the purpose).
+Blocks are assigned an identifier called a “hash,” which is in fact an alphanumeric string generated by applying an encryption algorithm (e.g., SHA-256 or MD5) to a given input text.
+For example, this could be the complete date or timestamp of the block’s registration, the first and last ten words of the text to be recorded, or any other element intended for registration.
+The hash serves as the block’s unique key, with no two hashes being identical within the entire system.
+It also functions as a security mechanism, ensuring the integrity of the data stored within the block.
+This is because any modification made to the block’s content after its formation would alter the resulting hash value.
+Consequently, the original hash would no longer match, thereby enabling detection of any unauthorized changes.

 Figure 1.
 Basic schematic of the blockchain.
-It illustrates how blocks are linked together sequentially through their hashes, forming a fixed chain of registered data while remaining open to the addition of new blocks.
+It illustrates how blocks are linked sequentially through their hashes, forming a fixed chain of recorded data while remaining open to the addition of new blocks.

-To create the blockchain, each block must reference the hash of the previous block, thereby linking them sequentially.
+To create the blockchain, each block must reference the hash of the previous block, thereby linking them successively.
 Obviously, any modification to a block will cause a break in the chain, which can be easily detected.
-This endows the Blockchain with security and data integrity properties that are highly suitable for the archiving and preservation of information.
+This imparts to the Blockchain properties of security and data integrity that are highly suitable for the storage and preservation of information.

 Limitations

-As with any complex system, there are inherent limitations, such as scalability, operational costs, transaction processing speed, regulatory challenges when blockchain is used for cryptocurrencies, and interoperability with other currency systems.
+As with any complex system, there are inherent limitations, such as scalability, operational cost, transaction processing speed, regulation when the blockchain is oriented toward cryptocurrency use, and its interoperability with other currency systems.

-- Speed.
+3. Speed.
 Transactions on a blockchain can be slow due to the need for nodes in the network to verify hashes.
 However, this can also be controlled depending on the difficulty level of the hashing algorithm for miners.
 In other words, reducing the difficulty of computing the correct hash increases the processing speed of blocks, accelerating chain growth and reducing consolidation time.
-However, rewards for network miners are reduced.
+However, miner rewards on the network are reduced.

-However, it is possible to create a blockchain without needing to link its existence to a cryptocurrency; for this, a stable network of nodes complying with the previously described security, identification, and immutability procedures will be required.
-This could be the most suitable case for the majority of uses that might be required from a library and information science perspective.
+• However, it is possible to create a blockchain without needing to link its existence to a cryptocurrency; for this purpose, a stable node network must be established that complies with the security, identification, and immutability procedures already described.
+This could be the most appropriate case for the majority of uses potentially required from the perspective of library and information science.

 File Storage